codesardine/jak/README.md

 help       --> jak -h
 ```
 JAK Will look for 2 files in the root of you app, app.json and window.css.
- * window.css can be used to customize the window look if you want to is not required.
+ * window.css can be used to customize the window look if you want to, this is not required.

  * app.json options